mmatschiner/tutorials/species_tree_inference_with_snp_data/README.md

 # Species-Tree Inference with SNP Data

-A tutorial on the inference of species trees from SNP data based on phylogenetic invariants.
+A tutorial on the inference of species trees from SNP data based on quartets

 ## Summary